 Hypersensitivity reactions have been reported and were characterized by rash, constitutional findings, and sometimes organ dysfunction, including liver injury.
-The events were reported in less than 1% of subjects receiving dolutegravir in Phase 3 clinical trials.
-Discontinue dolutegravir and other suspect agents immediately if signs or symptoms of hypersensitivity reactions develop (including, but not limited to, severe rash or rash accompanied by fever, general malaise, fatigue, muscle or joint aches, blisters or peeling of the skin, oral blisters or lesions, conjunctivitis, facial edema, hepatitis, eosinophilia, angioedema, difficulty breathing).
+The events were reported in less than 1% of subjects receiving Dolutegravir 50mg tablets in Phase 3 clinical trials.
+Discontinue Dolutegravir 50mg tablets or Dolutegravir Dispersible Tablets 10 mg and other suspect agents immediately if signs or symptoms of hypersensitivity reactions develop (including, but not limited to, severe rash or rash accompanied by fever, general malaise, fatigue, muscle or joint aches, blisters or peeling of the skin, oral blisters or lesions, conjunctivitis, facial edema, hepatitis, eosinophilia, angioedema, difficulty breathing).
 Clinical status, including liver aminotransferases, should be monitored and appropriate therapy initiated.
-Delay in stopping treatment with dolutegravir or other suspect agents after the onset of hypersensitivity may result in a life-threatening reaction.
-Dolutegravir is contraindicated in patients who have experienced a previous hypersensitivity reaction to dolutegravir.
+Delay in stopping treatment with Dolutegravir 50mg tablets or Dolutegravir Dispersible Tablets 10 mg or other suspect agents after the onset of hypersensitivity may result in a life-threatening reaction.
+Dolutegravir 50mg tablets and Dolutegravir Dispersible Tablets 10 mg are contraindicated in patients who have experienced a previous hypersensitivity reaction to dolutegravir.